Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: SGWB from BPASS Galactic binary populations

 While averaging the response function in GW data analysis for LISA can simplify the statistical analysis, it is essential to note that this approach is typically only applicable when working with simulated data where each individual GW signal has been simulated.
 In the case of real LISA data, the situation is more complex due to that LISA only observes the total Galactic binary population signal, so one can not average the response function for each individual binary.

 To estimate the ESD of the SGWB for LISA, we first show how we generate the LISA noise and add this to the Fourier transformed GW signal in the frequency domain in Sections~\ref{sec:3.1} and \ref{sec:3.2}.
-We then define Bayesian models that relate the noise and GW ESD's to the simulated data in the frequency domain in Section~\ref{sec:4}.
-Priors and likelihood specifications are given in Sections~\ref{sec:4.1} and \ref{sec:4.2}.
+We then define Bayesian models that relate the noise and GW ESD's to the simulated data in the frequency domain, and define the priors and likelihood specifications in Section~\ref{sec:4}.